 CTM40510 - Particular bodies: registered societies: claims for exemption

-A registered society is not exempt from corporation tax.
-BAI has seen a number of claims from, for example, community shops arguing that they are exempt because they are a registered society and/or a not for profit organisation.
-As in CTM40505 a registered society is a body corporate and broadly pays tax under the same rules as any other company.
-Equally a registered society can get the benefit of the same reliefs as any other company, unless the corporation tax acts specifically prevent it.
+A registered society is not exempt from Corporation Tax.
+BAI has seen a number of claims from, for example, community shops arguing that they are exempt because they are a registered society or a not for profit organisation.
+As in CTM40505, a registered society is a body corporate and broadly pays tax under the same rules as any other company.
+Equally, a registered society may get the benefit of the same reliefs as any other company, unless the Corporation Tax Acts specifically prohibit this.

 A body such as a community shop is trading and is potentially in competition with other shops and businesses.
 It does not trade with a view to making a loss, rather it will try to make a profit, but, rather than distribute its profits to its members, any profit/surplus is likely to be ploughed back in to the business or to other community projects.
-That does not however mean that it will be exempt from tax.
+But this does not mean it will be exempt from tax.

-Any claim that a registered industrial and provident society qualifies for full or partial exemption from liability to tax should therefore be considered critically dealt with as follows.
+Any claim that a registered society qualifies for full or partial exemption from liability to tax should be considered critically and dealt with as follows.

 Special types of society